 In this way bitter flavor is essential to good health.
 We encourage you to explore the flavor of bitter on a daily basis- whether it’s a bitter green salad before dinner, a fresh spring dandelion green from your front yard, or Urban Moonshine bitters right on your tongue.
 Cheers to your health and wellbeing!—Jovial King

 Learn more about our Organic Bitters from Jovial & Guido

 Now, whether you enjoy them as an apertif, digestif, or as a remedy to settle an upset stomach, calm a hangover or gently cleanse the liver, bitters are back!

-All flavors of our Certified Organic Bitters have the same serving size and usage guidelines.
+All flavors of Urban Moonshine's Certified Organic Bitters have the same serving size and usage guidelines.

-If using the refillable, travel-sized spray bottle, we recommend spritzing directly onto the tongue 6 times before or after meals, or as needed to relieve bloating and indigestion.* 6 sprays is equal to ¼ teaspoon.
+If using the refillable, travel-sized mouth spray bottle, we recommend spraying directly into the mouth on the tongue 7 times before or after meals, or as needed to relieve bloating and indigestion.* 7 sprays is equal to ¼ teaspoon.
 There are about 12.5 servings in a ½ oz.
-(15mL) spray bottle.
+(15mL) mouth spray bottle.

 If using the 2oz. dropper bottle, we recommend starting with ½ dropper full directly on the tongue. ½ of a dropper is equal to ¼ teaspoon.
 There are approximately 49 servings in a 2oz.
 (59.1mL) dropper bottle.